 The model-to-model light outputs varied substantially.
 The GLS LED bulbs were all “brighter” than their incandescent counterparts and the Panasonic LDAHV8L27H2 had over twice the light output.

 The spotlights were different – only 2 of the 12-volt LED bulbs had a higher light output than their equivalent halogen spots.
 The rest of the LED bulbs, both 230 and 12 volt, were disappointing.
 The lighting industry has more work to do to make these LEDs a true drop-in replacement for halogen spots.

-An incandescent bulb lasts for around 1000 hours, a CFL for around 5000 to 8000 hours, but LEDs are often stated to have a life of 20,000 hours or more.
+An incandescent bulb lasts for around 1000 hours, a CFL for around 5000 to 8000 hours, but most LEDs are claimed to last at least 15,000 hours.
 We simply can’t test for that long.
-User experience will tell if those life claims are correct.
+User experience will tell if those claimed lifespans are correct.

 LEDs run much cooler than incandescent bulbs.
 But that’s not the end of the story.
 LEDs have electronic components in the base of the bulb – and if these components (or the LED chip itself) get too hot (over 60°C), the light output decreases and the bulb may fail early on.

 LEDs should only be installed into ventilated fittings where air can move through the fitting.
 Where LEDs don’t last the distance, the most likely culprit is heat – they don’t like getting too warm.